 * The initial screening process of assessment

 * Teacher referral

 * By self request or parental request

 We work closely with local primary schools to ensure that the transfer of information about pupils is accurate and both the SENDCO and the Head of Lower School visit and liaise with them in advance of the pupils’ arrival.
 Students with SEND requirements will have the opportunity to attend additional transition days at King Arthur’s.
 We also host a Summer School for Year 6 students, with activity days to spend time with other new students in a relaxed environment.

 After the identification of a student’s need and in consultation with staff, parents and the student, it is determined how those needs are to be met.

 Helen Gardiner – Learning support Assistant

 Students with SEND are integrated within the school by use of additional resources and facilities.
 The school makes use of specialist teachers and facilities from outside the school, including support services e.g. The Educational Psychology Service, Behaviour Support Team, Learning Support Service, the advisory teachers for children with visual, hearing or physical impairment and English as an Additional Language.

 We value the support of parents and communicate with parents of students on the SEND Register at least termly through the review of their child’s Learning Passport.
-Parents are welcomed into school to talk to teachers and the SENDCO about any concerns they may have about their child.SEND Information Brochure SEND Provision 2018-19 Year 7 Literacy and Numeracy Catch Up Plan 2018-19 Impact Numeracy & Literacy
+Parents are welcomed into school to talk to teachers and the SENDCO about any concerns they may have about their child.SEND Policy 2019-20 SEND Provison for Students 2019-20 SEND Information Report 2019-20 Year 7 Literacy and Numeracy Catch Up Plan 2018-19 Impact Numeracy & Literacy